Geography (GEOG)

 Credit arranged

 Atmospheric processes that produce weather; temperature; moisture, clouds, and precipitation; synoptic-scale weather; severe storms; weather instrumentation, weather maps, and forecasting; influences of weather on humans and impacts of humans on weather.
-(Fall only)
+Typically Offered: Fall.

-Scientific basis of the climate system and global climate changes; process-based understanding of past, present and future climate change; natural and anthropogenic influences; interactions between climate, society and ecosystems; scientific review and politicization; climate change solutions and opportunities.
-Students in GEOG 513 will be required to solve additional quantitative problem sets and synthesize journal articles.
-(Fall only)
+Scientific basis of the climate system and global climate changes; process-based understanding of past, present, and future climate change; natural and anthropogenic influences; interactions between climate, society, and ecosystems; scientific review and politicization; climate change solutions and opportunities.
+Students in GEOG 5130 will be required to solve additional quantitative problem sets and synthesize journal articles.
+Typically Offered: Fall.

 Theory and models of the functions, origin, development, structure, and distribution of cities; land-use and housing, globalization and cities, neighborhood transition, urban economic development, and geographic aspects of city planning.
 Also considers urban social differences, inequality, and conflicts over the uses and meanings of city space.
 Graduate students are required to synthesize journal articles and complete an additional independent research paper.